-The students graduate with a Certificate of Steiner Education, a Steiner Class 12 Examination Report and a detailed Class 12 Project Report.
+The students graduate with a Steiner School Graduation Certificate, a detailed Steiner Class 12 Project Report and a transcript of results from Class 11 and 12.

 We are incredibly proud of the diverse group of young people that have graduated from PWS.
 Since 2011, graduates have gained access to courses in all five major Universities in Perth (Curtin, ECU, Murdoch, Notre Dame and UWA) as well as interstate and internationally, directly after finishing school.